TL;DR

 Currently, McDuffy delivers within Metro Manila to ensure freshness.
 We are working on expanding our delivery coverage.
 Follow us on social media or sign up for our newsletter to be notified when we reach your area.

-Want to learn more about why fresh food outperforms kibble?
+Want to compare fresh food and kibble?
 Read our deep dive: Fresh vs. Kibble: What is Actually Better for Your Dog?

 Written by the McDuffy Nutrition Team.
-McDuffy is the Philippines' first human-grade, AAFCO-balanced fresh dog food, formulated by American board-certified veterinary nutritionists and delivered fresh to your door in Metro Manila.
+McDuffy is human-grade, AAFCO-balanced fresh dog food, formulated by American board-certified veterinary nutritionists and delivered frozen in Metro Manila.